HausDAO/daohaus-website/docs/devs/review-process.md

 ### Before Submitting

 - Run the code
-- Try to do your own QA and try to break the component
+- Try to do your own QA and break the component
 - Skim changes and make sure the code is clean
-- Make sure that every aspect in the 'Delivables' portion of the spec has been implemented.
+- Make sure that every aspect in the 'Deliverables' portion of the spec has been implemented.
-- For Contact interaction:
+- For contract interaction:
   - Test the TX many times with different args
   - Make sure the poll updates
   - Make sure that all of the relevant values have been refreshed properly after TX
   - Close the browser window during the TX and open it again.
-Make sure the caching utilities works.
+Make sure the caching utilities work.

 ### Submit a PR